Lauritz-Uni/gds-projekt/README.md

 ```
 code .
 ```
-To open the project in VSCode
+to open the project in VSCode

 # Preprocessor
 The preprocessor is written in rust and therefore takes some more time to get a running version.